 CAIG Laboratories DeoxIT

-First, let’s look at CAIG Labs DeoxIT lubricant, priced at around $17 on Amazon.
+First, let’s look at CAIG Labs DeoxIT lubricant, for an affordable price on Amazon.
 The application of this is a spray-on.
 It can be a little messy, so make sure you have a workstation that is ready to get sprayed.

 It is completely safe to use on ABS and PBT plastics, however, like other lubes, there is a downside.
 That downside is that there can be an increase in dirt and dust buildup.
 As a lubricant, this works fine.
 However, to be more precise in lubing the parts that actually need to be lubed, using a oil lube with a paintbrush may be a better option.